visiongaiatechnology/killerdom/README.md

 ## 🔍 What is VGT KillerDom?

-VGT KillerDom is a **polyglot, production-grade WAF signature library** — battle-hardened regex patterns for neutralizing the most dangerous attack vectors on the modern web, available as a **drop-in middleware** for PHP, Python (FastAPI/Starlette ASGI) and Go (net/http).
+VGT KillerDom is a **polyglot, production-grade WAF signature library** — battle-hardened regex patterns for neutralizing the most dangerous attack vectors on the modern web, available as a **drop-in middleware** for PHP, Python (FastAPI/Starlette ASGI), Go (net/http) and Rust (Tower/Axum).

 This is not a tutorial.
 This is not a toy.
 This is a raw research engine born in the **VGT Researchlab** — open-sourced for researchers, engineers, and anyone who wants to build something serious on top of it.